department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/technical.md

 ### Development

-* Review the developer documentation <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/getting-started.html#development" target="_blank">starting with the "Development" section</a>.
+* Review the developer documentation <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/blob/master/DeveloperDocs/development-workflow.md" target="_blank">starting with the "Development Workflow" section</a>.

-* If you're creating a form, use the <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/vets-website/forms/form-tutorial.html" target="_blank">Basic Form Tutorial</a> to get familiar with how form work on the Veteran-facing Services Platform.
+* If you're creating a form, review the <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/tree/master/DeveloperDocs/vets-website" target="_blank">Vets Website documentation</a> and check out the <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/blob/master/DeveloperDocs/vets-website/forms/form-tutorial-basic.md" target="_blank">Basic Form Tutorial</a> to get familiar with how forms work on the Veteran-facing Services Platform.

-* If you'll be interacting with an API, review <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/vets-api/vets-api-readme.html" target="_blank">the API documentation</a>.
+* If you'll be interacting with an API, review <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/tree/master/DeveloperDocs/vets-api" target="_blank">the API documentation</a>.

 <hr>